matrix-org/synapse/docs/openid.md

 3. Create an application for synapse in Authentik and link it to the provider.
 4. Note the slug of your application, Client ID and Client Secret.

+Note: RSA keys must be used for signing for Authentik, ECC keys do not work.

 Synapse config:
 ```yaml
 oidc_providers: